 From what we can determine in canon, Percy also clearly did not know that his former pet rat, Scabbers, was an Animagus and a spy, and was now an active supporter of Lord Voldemort.
 Ron knew this.
 But we get no indication that Percy had ever been told abut it.
 At best, Percy was only aware of the brouhaha between Ron and Hermione when it was believed that Scabbers had been killed by Crookshanks.
 His reappearance (and immediate disappearance), months later, was never widely advertised.
 From Molly’s reaction upon being confronted with Sirius Black in the Hospital Wing at the end of GoF (a full year later) it is obvious that Ron had not shared any of the information learned at the conclusion of PoA with anyone in his family.
 And, following the twins’ lead in such things — as he nearly always does — Ron would certainly not have shared the information with Percy.
 (Who, at that point in the series, would have passed such knowledge on to their parents.)
 It is improbable, however, that even had Percy learned of this information it would have caused him to be more inclined to question the provenance of his superior’s alleged instructions.
 Percy, who seems to be singularly lacking in paranoia, was not expecting to have to spot attempted subversion or a covert attack.

 Percy’s later acceptance of a post on the Minister for Magic’s own staff is a slightly different proposition, but again, the advancement was unlikely to be typical.
 To take advantage of this offer he was forced to openly oppose and indeed to make a complete break from his own family.
 Percy has been much criticized by the younger fans for this decision.
 I am inclined to cut the boy some slack, however.
 And, indeed, it is made clear to the reader that breaking contact with his family has not deprived Percy of any great source of emotional support.
-His family has never really been shown to give him any appreciable degree of such support.
+His family, as a whole, has never really been shown to give him any appreciable degree of such support.
 Which speaks far more unfavorably of Percy’s family, than it does of Percy himself.

-We do not have the full information concerning what was behind that particular offer for promotion, however.
+We do not have the full information concerning what was behind that particular offer for promotion, either.
 If Minister Fudge really only offered the position in hopes of keeping an eye on a family suspected of supporting Albus Dumbledore, as Arthur contended, he certainly did not get one.
 Yet Percy was still on Fudge’s staff at the end of the year, and the following month he was still employed within the office of the Minister for Magic by Fudge’s successor.
 Evidently he had earned his place, in the eyes of his employers.
 And had done it without spying either on his family, or upon Harry Potter.

 Percy may be a humorless, highly self-important young man, but he is very competent, and clearly managed to make himself much too useful to the people in charge to be summarily dismissed.